CanIPhish/CanIBeSpoofed/README.md

 ## What is CanIPhish
 CanIPhish are the maintainers of this open source project.
+We provide a cloud-delivered [phishing simulation platform](https://caniphish.com/phishing-simulation).
 To check out the service we provide, please see: [https://caniphish.com/caniphish-vs-open-source-phishing](https://caniphish.com/open-source-phishing-simulation-tools)

 ## What is CanIBeSpoofed